Integration Partners

 |

-Commandline / ASCII Interface
+Command Line / ASCII Interface API

-- This is the interface most frequently used for
+This is the interface most frequently used for

 Integration.
 This interface allows for the scanning